The role of the Governing Body

-PARENT GOVERNORS - Mariyam Azher, Mark Crane, Emma Staines and Paul Trinder
+PARENT GOVERNORS - Mariyam Azher, Mark Crane and Emma Staines.

 AUTHORITY GOVERNOR - Mark Abeyasekera (Vice Chair)

 COMMUNITY GOVERNORS - David Brown, Tom McCormick, Sara-Jane Isaacs, Simon Leher, Keith Martin (Chair), Jane Scanlan, Katy Stafferton and Wayne Weedon.

 STAFF GOVERNORS - Deborah James ( Headteacher), Carol Stobbs and Adele Seaman.